harlleybastos/payflow/README.md

 <h2 align="center">About 📖</h2>

 <p align="center">
-    This application is a Billet Management, containing several features, which will soon be developed and explained.<br>
+    This application is a Billet Management, containing several features.
 </p>

 ---